Embry-RiddleBiomechanics and Aerospace Laboratory (ERBaL)

 Dr. Jordan Kapper is an Emergency Medicine physician, teacher, investor and medical advisor.
 Dr. Kapper is deeply committed to medical education and the delivery of quality patient care.
 He started his medical career at the University of South Florida College of Medicine, and further honed his expertise during his Emergency Medicine residency at St Luke’s University Health Network.

-After training, Kapper started his career as an attending at St. Luke's as an Academic Attending Physician, successfully striking a balance between providing patient care and teaching medical residents.
+His career started as an attending at St. Luke's as an Academic Attending Physician, successfully striking a balance between providing patient care and teaching medical residents.
 Currently, he embraces the dynamic nature of a full-time locums doctor, serving in various hospitals across the country, while still maintaining a strong connection to resident education.

 Always a proponent for continued learning, Kapper has provided numerous lectures on a variety of subjects, his “Introduction to Space Medicine” being particularly noteworthy for its innovative combination of medical and space science.